oerdnj/dp2025/main.typ

 The second round submission of SPHINCS#super[+] introduces a split of the above three signature schemes into a simple and a robust variant for each choice of hash function.
 The robust variant is exactly the SPHINCS#super[+] version from the first round submission and comes with all the conservative security guarantees given before.
 The simple variants are pure random oracle instantiations.
 These instantiations achieve abo but a factor three speed-up compared to the robust counterparts.
 This comes at the cost of a purely heuristic security argument.

-Prof. Ronen suggested @ronen2024 that if being stateless is very important, SPHINCS+ variant that can support a maximum of 2^16 signatures instead of 2^64 can be considered, such change will result in a much smaller signature.

 == Post-Quantum Cryptography: Additional Digital Signature Schemes

 In the PQC standardization process, NIST announced that the process is continuing with a fourth round, and the following KEMs are still under consideration: IKE, Classic  McEliece, HQC, and SIKE.
 However, there are no candidates for digital signatures under consideration any longer.
 Consequently, NIST is requesting more proposals for digital signatures to be considered in the PQC standardization process @alagic_status_2022.

 The main interest of NIST is in additional general-purpose signature schemes that are not based on the structured lattices.
 For certain applications, e.g. certificate transparency, NIST may be interested in signature schemes with short signatures and fast verification.
 NIST is not closed for the additional submissions of structured lattice based signature schemes, however, the intention of the standard is to diversify post-quantum signature standards.
 Hence, if any structured lattice based signature proposal is made, it would have to be significantly better than CRYSTALS-Dilithium and FALCON in the relevant applications and/or must offer significantly greater security to be considered for standardization. @nist_additional_dss

 The Additional Digital Signature Schemes is currently at the Round 2 and the following algorithms remain @alagic_status_2024.